About Me

 My Interests

-I am a member of the American Psychological Association, the Society for Personality Assessment, and an avid conference attendee.
-I soak up continuing education and training - both so I can continually hone my skills and also because I love learning about mental health and people.
-Outside of psychology, I enjoy reading, being active, and exploring the outdoors with my family.
+I am a member of the American Psychological Association, Society for Personality Assessment, and Postpartum Support International.
+I soak up continuing education and training - both to hone my skills and also because I love learning about mental health and people.
+Outside of the therapy room, I love taking walks while listening to psychology podcasts and going to the playground with my family.